All About Lenses

 SHOULD I WORRY ABOUT LENS COMPATIBILITY WITH MY CAMERA BODY?

 It's crucial to ensure your lens and camera body are compatible at least on paper.
 The lens' distance to the sensor at required reproduction ratio should exceed the camera flange distance by at least 1-2 cm so there is a space for lens adapter.
 Ideally you would want to fully control the lens aperture and focusing from your camera.
 While adapters are available for many lens and camera combinations, they may not support all features.
 Thoroughly research lens compatibility before purchasing.
-Enlarger lenses always require some sort of adapter/extension rings/bellows.
-Keywords are focal length, flange distance, type of mount.
+Enlarger lenses always require some sort of adapter/extension rings/bellows or helicoids.
+Keywords are: focal length, flange distance, type of mount.
 If lens' mount is M39 or M42 and focal length 50 mm or above there is very high chance that adapter can be found, but double check nevertheless.